ikamensh/flynt/README.md

     -   id: flynt
 ```

-This will run flynt on all modified files before commiting.
+This will run flynt on all modified files before committing.

 You can skip conversion of certain lines by adding `# noqa [: anything else] flynt [anything else]`